adityaramesh/ccbase/docs/error.rst

 *invalid* state.
 If an instance is in an invalid state, then it stores an exception; if it is in a valid state, then it stores an instance of *T*.
-This allows us to return arbitrarily-rich error codes from a given function, without forcing the programmer to respond to the exception immediately.
+This allows us to return arbitrarily-rich error codes from a given function, without forcing the programmer to respond to any errors immediately.

 Here's an example where the |expected| class is used to provide an error-checked wrapper over a low-level POSIX function: ::